gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

   untouched).
 The physically causal input is the **measured rate of travel** at the read, since overshoot is displacement after the read (`≈ velocity × lag`).
 Expect the bias term to do most of the work in height mode — worth revisiting only if height accuracy plateaus.
-- **Shared files between modes** — switching modes requires clearing the AI data (mixed units train a meaningless model).
+- **Shared files between modes** — switching modes wipes the AI data (mixed units train a meaningless model), so a user who moves between modes keeps restarting training.
 A second file set would remove that rule (~3.6 KB heap).
 - **Height mode in-loop pressure ceiling** — TODO in `goalRoutine`; heavy load or a stuck level sensor could over-pressure a bag while chasing height.
 - **Manual-move capture** still uses fixed settle waits (`OFFSET_SAMPLE_SETTLE_MS`/`_DOWN_MS`) rather